 I have a two page Cat List taped to the fridge, neatly typed with each cat’s name, origin/source, probable age, physical description and microchip number if applicable.
 Not a former legal secretary for nothing.
 The ostensible purpose of this list is – if I am some day spotted through the window collapsed on the carpet, dead and half-eaten by mice and the RSPCA break in to rescue my horde of cats, they may stand an outside chance of identifying and re-homing some of them.

 I constantly rehearse their names and descriptions in my head, making a kind of game of it.
 At the moment, if it’s quite frail and bony and doesn’t weigh very much it’s Rosie; if it’s got a tiny brown patch under its chin, a tiny white bit on one paw, snapped-off looking front teeth and weighs a ton it’s Little Arf; if it’s plump and soft and barges its way to the food first and in no nonsense fashion it’s Winnie; if it’s tiny and affectionate, with a long face like the Sphynx and slightly scary teeth like a bat or mini-Dracula when she yawns it’s Shadow.
-And if it has exceptionally long legs and an overshot jaw and hates me, it’s probably that Hector from the cat sanctuary.
+And if it has long legs, a pointy nose and hates me it’s probably Pandy from the cat sanctuary.

 It occurs to me to wonder why I frighten some people, including most children.
 Looking at myself in the mirror I look just normal – a bit lumpy, like any oldish person.
 Harmless.
 But babies scream at the sight of me in supermarkets.
 Probably a good thing I wasn’t able to have any, thereby dooming some innocent infant to a life of perpetual apprehension.